unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 To create a new project using MVUX on Uno Platform see [How to set up an MVUX project](https://github.com/unoplatform/uno.extensions/blob/main/doc/Overview/Mvux/Tutorials/HowTo-MvuxProject.md).

-Then you can use the example above as a reference to create your own solution.
+You can then use the example above as a reference to create your own solution.

 As summarized below.